kapple19/AdventOfCode/README.md

-# AdventOfCode2020
+# Advent of Code
-Solutions to the Advent of Code 2020, implemented in Julia.
+Solutions to the Advent of Code, implemented in Julia.
 Documents created via compiling Julia markdown files into pdf.